SMD contact springs in different dimensions and shapes

-Our SMD contact springs can be supplied in a very wide range of dimensions and shapes.
-Our standard range includes a large number of different spring types in heights from 1.5 mm to 13 mm.
+Our contact springs can be supplied in a very wide range of dimensions and shapes.
+Our standard range includes a huge number of different spring types in heights from 1.5 mm to 13 mm.

 Do you require a different design or a different size than those in our standard range?
-Depending on your requirements and your installation situation we can also supply you with customized SMD springs at low tooling costs and component prices.
+Depending on your requirements and your installation situation we can also supply you with customized springs at low tooling costs and part prices.

 Our technical personnel will be delighted to help you if you have any questions or require advice in the design and development support phase.
 We can supply you with drawings of our SMD contact springs in STEP or IGES format free of charge on request.